-According to singer Albert Hammond it never rains in Southern California.
-Florida, on the other hand is a different story.
-Despite being called “the Sunshine State,” rain as an almost daily occurrence.
+According to singer Albert Hammond, it never rains in Southern California.
+Florida, on the other hand, is a different story.
+Despite being called “the Sunshine State,” rain is an almost daily occurrence.
 As summer heat builds, thunderstorms crop most afternoons.
 Then there’s hurricane season.

-Not to worry, ITM has you covered.
+Not to worry, Inside The Magic has you covered.
 With a bit of planning and common sense, the rain doesn’t have to wash summertime theme park adventures down the drain.

 Advance planning and patience can easily make the difference between a slight inconvenience or an extreme disappointment:

-- Keep an eye on daily forecasts to have an idea when storms might be in the area.
-If possible, plan meals or to be in queue at a favorite indoor attraction around the time bad weather arrives.
+3. Keep an eye on daily forecasts to have an idea when storms might be in the area.
+If possible, plan meals or be in the queue at a favorite indoor attraction around the time bad weather arrives.

-- Expect some attractions to temporarily close either due to winds, lightening or both.
+4. Expect some attractions to temporarily close either due to winds, lightning, or both.

 Known officially as the Atlantic Hurricane Season, June 1st to November 30th is the time of year when powerful tropical cyclones are likely to form.
 While extremely dangerous and costly these weather monsters are well tracked and offer a fair amount of advance warning.

 With regards to vacationing at any of Central Florida’s exciting theme park destinations, it is important to stay in the know.
 These tips might help: